armstrtw/Rs3cmd/README.md

 Purpose
 -------

-AWS.tools is an R package for Amazon S3.
+Rs3cmd is an R package for reading/writing to Amazon S3.

 Usage
 -----

-A minimal example

 ```R
 library(Rs3cmd)